 Many people misunderstand the role of a trustee.
 Whether a trustee is appointed or nominated by the company, a trade union or by any other method, they must administer the scheme on behalf of all beneficiaries.
 They are not appointed to serve any one particular group and should not have any sectional interests.
 Their primary role is to ensure that benefits are paid in line with the scheme’s trust deed and rules and governing law.
 In the British Steel Pension Scheme, the sponsoring employer sets the terms of the trust deed and rules.
 This means, for example, that the trustees do not decide which earnings are pensionable, the level of company contributions, early retirement terms, or the nature of benefit improvements.

 The list below details some of the trustee’s duties and, as you can see, it is a demanding role:

 To administer the scheme, ensuring that the benefits are paid properly, as defined by the trust deed and rules

-To ensure that a scheme’s assets are safe and held in the trustee’s name
+To collect pension contributions on time and ensure that a scheme’s assets are safe and held in the trustee’s name

 To do all they can to ensure there is enough money available to meet the cost of present and future benefits.
 This is mainly carried out by deciding on an appropriate investment policy, supervising the work of the investment manager, and proper cash-flow management;